 Folk remedies and recipes

-Treatment with alternative methods is possible in the early stages of the disease or as supportive procedures in addition to the main therapy.
+Treatment traditional methods perhaps on early stages diseases or as maintenance procedures in addition to primary therapy.
 It is important to remember that in no case is this type of treatment independent.
-Below are some effective recipes for treatment in combination therapy.
+Below are some suggested effective recipes treatment in complex therapy.

-Nettle has a blood-purifying, immune-supportive and anti-inflammatory effect:
+Nettle has a blood purifying, immune-supporting and anti-inflammatory effect:

 Blueberries have cleansing and immunostimulating properties: